Bigraded notions of formality and Aeppli-Bott-Chern-Massey products: Bigraded notions of formality

 With respect to the obvious (diagonal) metric, we see that this algebra satisfies the second condition in \Cref{ABCgeometricallyformal}.
 Being a non-trivial nilmanifold, $KT$ is not formal (nor is it Dolbeault formal).
 A concrete non-vanishing (Dolbeault--) Massey triple product is $\langle x, \bar{x}, \bar{x}\rangle$, represented by $y \bar{x}$. \end{ex}

-\begin{ex} We consider the Hopf surface, which is weakly formal, de Rham formal (as the underlying smooth manifold is $S^1 \times S^3$), and does not satisfy the $\deldelbar$--lemma (as the first Betti number is odd).
-A model, i.e. a cbba with a weak equivalence to the cbba of forms, for the Hopf surface is given by \cite{Ste22} where $x$ is in bidegree $(1,0)$ and $y,z$ are in $(1,1)$.
+\begin{ex} We consider a Hopf surface $(\CC^2 - \{0\})/ (\alpha \sim \lambda \alpha)$, where $\lambda$ is a non-zero complex number not on the unit circle.
+This complex manifold is weakly formal, de Rham formal (as the underlying smooth manifold is $S^1 \times S^3$), and does not satisfy the $\deldelbar$-lemma (as the first Betti number is odd).
+A model, i.e. a cbba with a weak equivalence to the cbba of forms, for the Hopf surface is given by \cite[Lemma 3.10]{Ste23} where $x$ is in bidegree $(1,0)$ and $y,z$ are in $(1,1)$.
 This model maps to